Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/performance.rst

 or more generators that are used to create terms in the summation.
-If the :attr:`args` argument contains a single generator, then its sequence of terms are summed together; the sum is equivalent to calling :func:`Sum <pyomo.core.util.Sum>`.
+If the :attr:`args` argument contains a single generator, then its sequence of terms are summed together; the sum is equivalent to calling :func:`quicksum <pyomo.core.util.quicksum>`.
 If two or more generators are provided, then the result is the summation of their terms multiplied together.
 For example: